Qingtianese diaspora: Architecture

-Cuisine
+Cuisines

 Most of the early Qingtian immigrants who immigrated abroad started their careers in the catering industry.
 As a result, the Qingtianese have become an important medium for spreading Chinese cuisine overseas, especially in Europe, where Chinese restaurants run by Qingtianese account for half of the total.
 For example, in Austria, 7 out of every 10 Chinese restaurants are run by the Qingtianese.

 While bringing their own cuisine and ingredients overseas, the Qingtianese around the world have also managed to master the culinary traditions of their host countries, and nurtured a burgeoning Western cuisine and coffee culture in Qingtian.
 In 1992, the first coffee house named "原乡人 Yuanxiangren" was opened for business in Qingtian.
 Since then, cafés and the habit of drinking coffee have sprung up throughout the county as batches of overseas Chinese left and returned.
 Today, there are as many 517 cafés across the county, with an annual coffee consumption of more than 100 tons and an average daily coffee consumption of nearly 20,000 cups, about 10 times the national average in China.